This post may contain affiliate links.

 Is couscous gluten free?

 No, it is not.
 Semolina, which is what couscous is made from, comes from durum wheat, which contains gluten.
-You may find alternatives on the market, or replace it for rice or quinoa instead.
+You may find alternatives on the market, or replace it for cooked rice or cooked quinoa instead.

 Let me know how you got on and what you thought of these recipes.
 Please rate the recipe using the ⭐️ below.